sreenathmmenon/llmswap/README.md

 # AI has full project context + all past learnings!
 ```

-> **🆕 Now with Claude Sonnet 4.5!** llmswap supports Anthropic's latest and most advanced coding model.
-Use `--model claude-sonnet-4-5` or set as default in config.
-The best AI coding assistant just got better!
+> **🆕 Use Any Model from Any Provider!** New model just launched?
+Use it immediately. llmswap's pass-through architecture means GPT-5, Claude Opus 4, Gemini 2.5 Pro work the day they release.
+Currently supports 8 providers (OpenAI, Anthropic, Gemini, Cohere, Perplexity, IBM watsonx, Groq, Ollama). xAI (Grok) coming soon.

 **The First AI Tool with Project Memory & Learning Journals** - v5.1.0 introduces revolutionary workspace system that remembers your learning journey across projects.
 Build apps without vendor lock-in (SDK) or use from terminal (CLI).
-Works with your existing subscriptions: Claude, OpenAI, Gemini, Cohere, Perplexity, IBM watsonx, Groq, Ollama (8+ providers).
+Works with your existing subscriptions: Claude, OpenAI, Gemini, Cohere, Perplexity, IBM watsonx, Groq, Ollama (8 providers). **Use any model from your provider** - even ones released tomorrow.
+Pass-through architecture means GPT-5, Gemini 2.5 Pro, Claude Opus 4?
+They work the day they launch. xAI (Grok) support coming soon.

 **🎯 Solve These Common Problems:**
 - ❌ "I need multiple second brains for different aspects of my life" 🆕